 A heat strip is NOT a heat pump!

 A heat pump is a good piece of machinery.
 It’s an air conditioner that can essentially “reverse” its operation so it’s cooling the outside by heating the inside.
 RV heat pumps can usually operate down to about 40 degrees.
 Any colder, and they just can’t extract enough heat from the chilly outdoors, especially without icing up.

 But a heat strip is totally different!
 It’s just an electrical resistance element (same technology as your electric space heater at home).
 It’s a metal strip that gets hot.
 A fan blows cold air over it, which gets warmer, and therefore you get warmer.

 There’s nothing wrong with a heat strip, per say, but they’re incredible power hogs.
 They’re useless off-grid.
 A heat pump is much more efficient.
 Even better, a propane-furnace is A) much more efficient and B) much more powerful!
 Where a heat strip is often rated for 8,000 BTU, most furnaces are 12,000 – 20,000 BTU!

 What Is an RV Air Conditioner Soft Start?

 Without getting too deep into the science, any machine that uses a compressor – like an air conditioner or a refrigerator – needs a lot more power at startup than when running.
 These are called inductive loads.

 Typically, startup power requirements are 2-3x more than running wattages.
+(This is called Locked Rotor Amps.)
 Unfortunately, that big spike can trip circuit breakers or overwhelm generators and inverters.
 In severe cases, it can even cause brownouts due to voltage fluctuations.

 Enter: the Soft Start.
-It’s a capacitor that reduces or even eliminates the extra power draw at start-up.
+It’s a “smart” capacitor that drastically reduces the extra power draw at start-up.
 “Soft Start” has become an eponym for several devices from different manufacturers that do the same thing.